milesmcc/a17t/docs/index.md

       </aside>
       <div class="md:w-9/12 content">
         <h2>Use tones to control color</h2>
-        <p>There are six tones by default: neutral, positive, warning, critical, info, and urge.
-(Don't worry, these
-          colors are all customizable.)
-Tones are specified using special class names that start with a tilde (e.g., <code class="code">~positive</code>).
-To make a light green chip, for example, use <code class="code">chip ~positive</code>.</p>
+        <p>There's a tone for every Tailwind color!
+Tones are specified using special class names that start with a tilde
+          (e.g., <code class="code">~green</code>).
+To make an indigo chip, for example, use <code class="code">chip ~indigo</code>.</p>
         <h2>Use priorities to control prominence</h2>
-        <p>There are three priorities &mdash; low, normal, and high.
+        <p>There are three priorities &mdash; low and high.
 You can specify a
-          priority by its class: an exclamation point followed by its name (e.g., <code class="code">@high</code> or
+          priority by its class: an &ldquo;at sign&rdquo; followed by its name (e.g., <code class="code">@high</code> or
           <code class="code">@low</code>).
-Usually, priorities affect an elements' colors, but fallback to using elevation
-          (communicated through drop shadow) when changing colors wouldn't look good.</p>
-        <h2>Consider using with Tailwind</h2>
+Priorities change elements' visual prominence.</p>
+        <h2>A perfect match for Tailwind</h2>
-        <p>Because a17t only provides the core elements of your interface, like buttons and form inputs, you'll need a
+        <p>a17t only provides atomic elements of your interface, like buttons and form inputs, and you'll need a
-          tool to stitch everything together. (a17t does not provide any grid utilities.)
-While you could do this using pure CSS, using a17t in conjunction with Tailwind makes for a very smooth and efficient development experience.</p>
+          tool to stitch everything together.
+That's where Tailwind comes in. a17t provides a solid and accessible base for your interface &mdash; use Tailwind to combine a17t's components into a masterpiece.</p>
       </div>
     </article>
     <hr class="h-16 sep">